-Dallas Violent Crime Attorneys
+Texas Violent Crime Attorneys in Dallas

 In the common imagination, the charge of murder invokes images of Perry Mason or Matlock skillfully revealing the actual perpetrator of the murder in a dramatic courtroom scene.
 In real life the “who dunnit” murder case is very rare.
 Most murder charges involve individuals who know each other and raise questions of self-defense.
 Also common are charges of intoxication manslaughter.